 One sibling may feel that they are shouldering more of the financial burden than others, leading to resentment and frustration.

-It is important for siblings to have open and honest conversations about financial responsibilities and to come up with a plan that is fair and equitable for everyone involved.
+Siblings need to have open, honest conversations about financial responsibilities and to develop a plan that is fair and equitable for everyone involved.

 Emotional stress is another significant challenge for siblings caring for elderly parents.